stg/Squawk/README.md

 This will give you a clean signal, with very crisp treble.

-To configure your Squawk sketch for this set-up, use the following line:
+To configure your Squawk sketch for this set-up, use the line
 `SQUAWK_CONSTRUCT_ISR(SQUAWK_RLD_PORTD)`

 Digital output from a microcontroller is usually not perfectly clean: